beetbox/confuse/docs/index.rst

   flatten(config, casts=None)

-Return a mapping from variable names to their most preferred value, passing them through the given *casts*.
-By flattening, you can cast variables once and use them many times, or dump a configuration to file in whatever format you want.
+Return a copy of a configuration with variable stacks reduced to their most preferred value, passing them through the given *casts*.
+By flattening, you can pay the cost of lookup and cast for each variable once.

 YAML Tweaks